 I know.
 You’ve had a busy week.
-The last thing you want to worry about is trying to figure out what to bring to the office potluck, book club meeting, or game night when you hardly have time to throw dinner together after a dumpster fire of a day (if your job stresses you out, that is).
-But do yourself a favor: don’t buy the pre-made artichoke spinach dip.
+The last thing you want to worry about is trying to figure out what to bring to the office potluck, book club meeting, or game night when you hardly have time to throw dinner together!
+But do yourself a favor: don’t buy the premade artichoke spinach dip.
 Just don’t.
-Its so easy to make yourself, and it will taste so much better, I promise.
+It’s so easy to make yourself, and it will taste so much better, I promise.
 This recipe will be a much welcome change in your party contribution routine.
-There is a reason why it’s called Artichoke and Fresh Spinach Dip: this actually uses fresh spinach!

-The next time you find yourself unsure what to bring to your next gathering, or maybe you’re looking for something to take to work that’s a change from the usual sandwich or salad, I highly recommend this Artichoke and fresh Spinach Dip.
+The next time you find yourself unsure what to bring to your next gathering, or maybe you’re looking for something to take to work that’s a change from the usual sandwich or salad, be sure to give this recipe a try.
 This is also wonderful to serve at a BBQ with Potato Salad with Leek Scapes and Herbs or Rhubarb and Apricot Hand Pies.
 I hope you and your guests enjoy it!